bharatpatel7/DiscussionBoard/README.md

 ## Overview

 This project is a simple discussion board application built using Java Swing.
 Users can register, create posts, and search for posts.
-The application features a graphical user interface with different panels for each functionality. <br> Basically it was part of my school and all the functionality is based on prof's requirement where I got 100/100 so this project is proper accordingly outline.
+The application features a graphical user interface with different panels for each functionality.
+Basically it was part of my school and all the functionality is based on prof's requirement where I got 100/100 so this project is proper accordingly outline.

 ## Project Structure